 But it gets really powerful when virtual coaches move from being able to sense your movement to being able to observe your movement - thus allowing the coach to capture many more data points.

-MillieFit represents an exciting emerging category of virtual coach that uses computer vision to observe the physical movement of its users.
-At home, you can sign up to a one-on-one class with Milliefit’s avatar (aka Millie) via your smartphone or tablet.
-Millie leads classes by example, demonstrating exercises and giving real-time, corrective feedback related to movement, technique and posture.
+MillieFit represents an exciting emerging category of a virtual coach that uses computer vision to observe the physical movement of its users.
+At home, you can sign up for a one-on-one class with Milliefit’s avatar (aka Millie) via your smartphone or tablet.
+Millie leads classes by example, demonstrating exercises and giving real-time, corrective feedback related to movement, technique, and posture.
 Workouts can be tailored on a daily basis with ultra-personalized fitness programs designed to help you achieve your goals.
-Still in its infancy, Milliefit has yet to reach the mainstream, but its potential in home fitness is clear.
+Still, in its infancy, Milliefit has yet to reach the mainstream, but its potential in home fitness is clear.

 An unprecedented moment for disruption